MaxHalford/maxhalford.github.io/content/blog/funnel-decomposition.md

 ## Towards a general solution

 Alas I don't have time to dive more into this.
-I've just had a baby and don't have the leasure to write as I used to.
+I've just had a baby and don't have the leisure to write as I used to.
 I wanted to put this on paper while the topic was hot in my mind.
 I will come back to it later, and hopefully derive a more general solution that can be applied to any metric formula.
 Indeed, the previous article and this one cover sums, ratios, and products.
 I suspect there is a general decomposition framework that can be applied to any formula.